The Foundation for Test Security

 In contact sports, we now know better.
 Our naivete regarding concussions in sports was forever erased during the last decade by a myriad of incidents involving high-profile athletes with tragic brain injuries from concussions.
 While there are many examples to cite, the suicide of NFL Hall of Famer Junior Seau was a frightening wake-up call not only for the public, but for the NFL.
 Similarly, the testing industry has dealt with numerous security breaches reported by many media channels.
 But in the last few years, the Atlanta Cheating Scandal has demonstrated just how bad things can get when test security threats remain unchecked.

 In response to the threats posed by concussions as crystalized by Seau and other incidents—the NFL has implemented new rules and redesigned the game to minimize injuries and risks to the short and long-term health of its players.
 Helmet-led tackling is now illegal, and stiff fines are dealt to infringing players when they aggressively hit a “defense-less” player.
 Now, because of these changes, new, safer tackling methods are coached at all levels of the sport, and head injuries appear to be on the decline.
 The effect of redesigning the sport has been profound.
 Protection of players has improved.
-I believe that we can learn from this lesson.
+I believe that we can learn from this lesson our website.
 By weaving protection into the fabric of the game, sport leaders provide an example of how we can evolve beyond “bolt on” test security.

 For test programs, changing the fundamental design of a program, test, and items can have the same profound effect on test security.
 I believe that we can deeply improve security and reduce threats by instituting innovative designs that centrally change our game.
 For instance, several of the following design innovations did not exist ten years ago, but are now available to help us: